 On April 13, 2023, a subsidiary of the Company executed agreements to amend its existing credit facility to waive all events of default, amend certain financial covenants, assign the rights to the credit facility from its existing lender to a third party, and increase the principal balance from \$30.0 million to \$42.0 million with accrued paid in-kind ("PIK") interest of 8.0% per year (together, forming the "Amended Credit Facility").
-The Amended Credit Facility became effective upon cash settlement of payments initiated on April 13, 2023, occurred on April 14, 2023 and represented a cure of any events of default under the Credit Facility and thereby prevent any amounts from becoming due and payable under the Credit Facility's subjective acceleration clause.
+The Amended Credit Facility became effective upon cash settlement of payments completed on April 14, 2023 and represented a cure of any events of default under the Credit Facility and thereby prevented any amounts from becoming due and payable under the Credit Facility's subjective acceleration clause.
 The Amended Credit Facility contains a financial covenant, among other covenants, requiring minimum liquidity of \$10.0 million.
-Refer to Note 15 - Subsequent Events for further detail.
-Management believes the executed Amended Credit Facility and intent and ability to complete the remaining cost mitigation plans alleviate uncertainty regarding the ability to meet its current obligations as they come due.
+Refer to Note 6 - Debt for further detail.
+Management believes the executed Amended Credit Facility and intent and ability to complete the remaining cost mitigation plans alleviate uncertainty regarding the Company's ability to meet its current obligations as they come due.